Wellington, Central North Island earthquake: 5.8 magnitude quake near Levin shakes North Island

 All are being categorised as "weak" earthquakes on the GeoNet website.
 The latest reported a 3.7 magnitude quake 30km north-west of Levin at a depth of 31km.

 All Metlink train services are being held at stations following the quake.
-Some will resume shortly but will run at reduced speeds, Metlink says.
+At 8.30am it said train services remain suspended across the rail network and to expect significant delays.

+"During this time we are trying to source buses however please be advised that bus replacements will be limited," Metlink said.

+"Limited bus replacements along the Hutt Valley and Kapiti Line," Metlink tweeted.
+"We advise to use alternative transport."

 Wellingtonian Mike Cagney had just pulled up to an intersection near the Wellington railway station when he thought "Why the hell is my car rocking?"